swc-project/swc/README.md

    </a>
 </p>

-swc is a community-driven project, and is maintained by a group of [volunteers](https://opencollective.com/swc#team).
+SWC is a community-driven project, and is maintained by a group of [volunteers](https://opencollective.com/swc#team).
 If you'd like to help support the future of the project, please consider:

 -   Giving developer time on the project.
 (Message us on [Discord](https://discord.gg/GnHbXTdZz6) (preferred) or [Github discussions](https://github.com/swc-project/swc/discussions) for guidance!)
 -   Giving funds by becoming a sponsor (see https://opencollective.com/swc)!